CameronScarpati/student-activity-tracker/tracker-api.md

 Response: `{"id" : Integer, "title" : String, "credit" : Integer, "subject": String, "assignments" : [Integer]}`

 Errors: 404 (if semester id is not found), 404 (if class id is not found), 500 (if class is not in that semester or semester does not contain that class)

-Note: assignments contains a list of assignment ids

 # RemoveClass
 ## `DELETE /classes/[class_id]`